ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 ## Transliterating Names

 Proper names should be transliterated to toki pona, following standard toki pona grammar.
-Proper names are treated as *modifiers*.
+Proper names are treated as *modifiers*, hence the use of a noun in front if them is generally required.
 The following conventions are customary, although they are not hard rules:

 1. Number of syllables should remain the same.
 2. The letter *'r'* should become *'l'*, *'w'* or *'k'* (depending on pronunciation).
 3. Dental fricatives (*'th'*) becomes either `s` (when voiceless) or `t` (when voiced).
 4. Consonant clusters should either be split or reduced to a single consonant.
 5. Vowel clusters should become split into multiple syllables with added consonants.
-6. Transliterated names should not be the same as existing toki pona words or, in other words: toki pona words should not be used as names.
+6. toki pona words should not be used as names (unless it is based on real name).

 Although there are no explicit rules against the *'nn'* cluster (when the first syllable ends with an optional *'n'* and the next one begins with one, e.g. *jan Anna*), it is generally avoided.